Garrett Howard: Personal life

 Educated locally, Howard joined the newly formed Garda Síochána in his early twenties and served in Dublin, Toomevara, Portroe, Carrick-on-Suir and Feakle over the next forty years.

-Howard was married to Josephine "Josie" Barry (1906–1990), herself a niece of Tipperary hurler Frank McGrath, and the couple had six children: Kathleen, Pat, Jo, Liz, Ann and Garry.
+Howard was married to Josephine "Josie" Barry (1912–1990), herself a niece of Tipperary hurler Frank McGrath, and the couple had six children: Kathleen, Patricia 'Pat', Josephine 'Jo', Liz, Ann and Garrett 'Garry'.

 Jo Howard was a camogie star in her own right and played for both Clare and Tipperary before serving as the secretary of the North Tipperary Bord na nÓg for ten years.
 Liz Howard was the first and only female analysts on the Sunday Game, before later serving as PRO of the Tipperary County Board and president of the Camogie Association.
 She also played camogie for Clare, Tipperary and Dublin.
 Pat and Ann also played camogie for Feakle.
 Howard's son, Garry, played under-21 hurling with Tipperary in 1972 while his grandson, also named Garrett, was a member of the Tipperary minor hurling team in 1997 and also won a Harty Cup and All Ireland Colleges title with St. Flannans College.

 Howard died at Dannell Nursing Home, Borrisokane on 20 January 1995, the last surviving member of the All-Ireland-winning Limerick and Dublin teams of the 1920s and 1930s.